Earl L. Vandermeulen High School: History and overview

 Sinai High School in 1991.
 The last graduating class outside Port Jefferson from Mount Sinai graduated in June 1992.

 Academics

-In 2008, the school was placed 127th on Newsweek Magazine's 1,300 top U.S. high schools list, which placed it first among school ranked in Suffolk County and 20th among schools ranked in New York.
-According to 2007 data, 98.9% of school graduates earn a New York State Regent's diploma, 78.2 percent of graduates plan to attend 4 year college, and 19.5% plan to attend a 2-year college.
+In 2008, the school was placed 127th on Newsweek Magazine's 1,300 top U.S. high schools list, which placed it first among schools ranked in Suffolk County and 20th among schools ranked in New York.
+According to 2007 data, 98.9% of school graduates earn a New York State Regent's diploma, 78.2% of graduates plan to attend 4 year college, and 19.5% plan to attend a 2-year college.

 Athletics

 Earl L. Vandermeulen fields a number of varsity and junior varsity athletic teams in Section 11 (League 8) of the New York State Public High School Athletic Association, including the following sports: